kuhn-ruess/cmdbsyncer-docs/docs/basics/list_mode.md

 ## Example
 Best to Understand is using an Example:

-Your host has this Varialbe:
+Your host has this variable:

 ``` python
   Variablename: [{'name': 'Harry'}, {'name': 'Hirsch'}]